onfido/onfido-sdk-ui/README.md

 Users will be prompted to upload a file containing an image of their document.
 On handheld devices they can also use the native camera to take a photo of their document.

-Face capture uses the webcam by default for capturing live photos of users, if a webcam is available.
-File upload is supported as a fallback.
+Face capture uses the webcam by default for capturing live photos of users.
+File upload is supported as a fallback, if webcam is not available.

 ![Various views from the SDK](demo/screenshots.jpg)